-Plan Category Number of shares of common stock to be issued upon exercise of outstanding options (1) Weighted- average exercise price of outstanding options Weighted- average term to expiration of options outstanding (years) Number of shares of common stock remaining available for future issuance under equity compensation plans (2) Equity compensation plans approved by stockholders 6 \$ 116.65 6.02 7 Equity compensation plans not approved by stockholders - \$ - -
+Plan Category Number of shares of common stock to be issued upon exercise of outstanding options (1) ck average average term to of kercise price expiration of rem of options for outstanding outstanding Equity compensation plans approved by stockholders 6 \$ 116.65 6.02 7 Equity compensation plans not approved by stockholders \$

-(1) Reflects number of shares of common stock to be issued upon exercise of outstanding options under all our equity compensation plans, including our Amended and Restated 2004 Incentive Plan.
-Does not include 3 restricted shares outstanding that were issued under the Amended and Restated 2004 Incentive Plan.

-(2) Of these shares, 6 remain available for future issuance under the Amended and Restated 2004 Incentive Plan and 1 remain available under the 2015 Employee Stock Purchase Plan.
+- (1) Reflects number of shares of common stock to be issued upon exercise of outstanding options under all our equity compensation plans, including our Amended and Restated 2004 Incentive Plan.
+Does not include 3 restricted shares outstanding that were issued under the Amended and Restated 2004 Incentive Plan. - (2) Of these shares, 6 remain available for future issuance under the Amended and Restated 2004 Incentive Plan and 1 remain available under the 2015 Employee Stock Purchase Plan.